rachadele/biof501_proj/README.md

 ## Workflow description

 This pipeline evalutates a random forest classification task on a toy query dataset given 8 reference datasets with a 3-level cell type hierarchy.
 The test or "query" data comes from a study of human adult prefrontal cortex [cite], while the references comprise 8 datasets from a popular "atlas" of multiple cortical areas [cite].
 The references have been pre-downloaded from the CellxGene Discover Census [cite], and have pre-generated embeddings from a variational autoencoder model [cite] trained on all cells in the CellxGene data corpus.

+### Steps
-The query data is passed through the pre-trained model, and probabilities for the most granular cell type level are predicted by an RF classifier fitted to the reference embeddings.
+1. The query data is passed through the pre-trained model.
+2. A random forest classifier fitted to the reference embeddings.
+3. The classifier predicts probabilities for each query cell given embeddings from the pre-trained model passs at the most granular level.
+The user cn optionally filter the proabilities by a threshold.
+ROC curves for each individual label are computed and plotted.
-Cell types are predicted given an optional filtering threshold for "unknown" types, and then aggregated using the cell type hierarchy tree into broader labels.
+4. Predictions aggregated using the cell type hierarchy tree into broader labels.
 This ensures that granular predictions correspond to their higher-level predictions, which may not be the case if we fit a classifier separately at each level.
-ROC curves for each individual label are plotted, and F1 scores given an optional classification threshold are computed.
+5. F1 scores are computed, plotted and saved to results.
 The pipeline also plots confusion matrices for each label at each level.

 ### Source code